Mohammad Nazim Uddin

-Mohammad Nazim Uddin is a Bangladeshi Writer, Publisher and Translator.
-Due to his specialization in English, he initially translated several popular English novels and later started own writing under his inspiration.
-Which made him known as a very popular writer in Bangladesh and India also.
-He is well known for his popular books, Rabindranath Ekhane Kokhono khete Asenni.
+Mohammad Nazim Uddin is a Bangladeshi writer, publisher, and translator.
+Due to his specialization in English, he initially translated several popular English novels and later started to write on his own, which made him a popular writer in Bangladesh and India also.
+He is well known for his books, including Rabindranath Ekhane Kokhono Khete Asenni.

 Education and early life

 Mohammad Nazim Uddin was born in Dhaka, Bangladesh.
-He came out of Dhaka University after studying for one year in the Faculty of Fine Arts and obtained a post-graduate degree from the Department of Mass Communication and Journalism on the same university.
+He came out of Dhaka University after studying for one year in the Faculty of Fine Arts and obtaining a post-graduate degree from the Department of Mass Communication and Journalism at the same university.
 He is the founding publisher of Batighar Prakashani in Bangladesh.

-Translated books

-Mohammad Nazim Uddin took place in the minds of Bengali readers by translating famous foreign thrillers.
-This translator of more than 26 books later concentrated on writing original thrillers.
-The Responsive Novel The Vinci Code, Lost Symbol, Godfather, The Bourne Identity, The Bourne Ultimatum, The Day of the Jackal, The Silence of the Lambs, Red Dragon, Deception Point, Icon, Mona Lisa, Pelican Brief, Absolute Power, He has translated several notable books, including Avenger, Dante's Club, The Confessor, Slumdog Millionaire, and Firefox.
-Mohammad Nazim Uddin has written a total of 11 thriller novels.
-His notable books include Nemesis, Contract, Nexus, Confession, Karachi, Jhal, 1952 - Nichok kono Sonkha Noy, Pendulum, Keu Keu Kotha Rakhe, Rabindranath Ekhane Kokhono Khete Aseni etc.

-Major works
+Original works

-Notable among his novels are 'Nemesis', 'Contract', 'Nexus', 'Confession', 'Karachi', 'Jhal(Fake'), '1952 - Nichok Kono Sonkha Noy', 'Pendulum', 'Keu Keu Kotha Rakhe' and so on.
+Notable among his novels are 'Nemesis', 'Contract', 'Nexus', 'Confession', 'Karachi', 'Jhal(Fake'), '1952 – Nichok Kono Sonkha Noy', 'Pendulum', and 'Keu Keu Kotha Rakhe'.